[ MY DIGITIZING STATION ]

 COPY STANDS

-I use two copy stands, the Beseler CS-21 (pictured above), which is made for medium format cameras, and a lighter copy stand with a payload of 3.3 pounds, the Kaiser RS 2 XA.
+I use two copy stands: the Beseler CS-21 (pictured above), which is made for medium format cameras, and a lighter copy stand with a payload of 3.3 pounds, the Kaiser RS 2 XA.
 I use the Kaiser in my studio with my Fujifilm X-Pro3 for copying flat art and macro work.
-The Kaiser is probably one of the most popular copy stands on the market and has served me well for many years.
+The Kaiser is one of the most popular copy stands on the market and has served me well for many years.
 It is small, lightweight, and handles all tasks I need it to do, except it cannot handle my medium format cameras.

 [ FLEXBODY + CFi 120/4 + CFV50c ]